Portable Single-Beam Atomic Total-Field Magnetometer for Stand-off Magnetic Sensing: Sensor Design and Characterization

 \subsection{Hardware implementation}

 Figure~\ref{fig:fig2}(a) shows the optical layout of the single-beam atomic magnetometer.
 A distributed Bragg reflector (DBR) laser (Photodigm, 794.978 DBRHOT-L-CS) is used as a single optical beam for both optical pumping and probing.
+The laser wavelength is tuned to the $^{87}$Rb D$_1$ transition near 794.98~nm, and the optical power at the vapor-cell entrance is approximately 10.5~mW.
 To suppress magnetic-field disturbances originating from the laser package and associated drive electronics, the laser module is housed in a non-magnetic package \cite{Kim2023JAP}.
-The laser output is collimated using an aspheric lens (Thorlabs AC080-030-B), resulting in a beam diameter of approximately 5.3~mm.
+The laser output is collimated using an aspheric lens (Thorlabs, AC080-030-B), resulting in a beam diameter of approximately 5.3~mm.
 Frequency modulation of the laser injection current enables single-beam operation.
 The collimated beam is converted to circular polarization using a quarter-wave plate (QWP) before entering the atomic vapor cell.

-The in-house-fabricated vapor cell \cite{Yoo2023copp, Yim2022AIP} contains isotopically enriched $^{87}$Rb and N$_2$ buffer gas at a pressure of 250~Torr.
+The in-house-fabricated vapor cell \cite{Yoo2023copp, Lee_cubic, Yim2022AIP} contains isotopically enriched $^{87}$Rb and N$_2$ buffer gas at a pressure of 250~Torr.
 The cell has a cubic geometry with a side length of 7.5~mm.
 A resistive heater is mechanically attached to the vapor cell to maintain the operating temperature.
 The heater geometry is designed to minimize and compensate the magnetic field generated by the heating current, reducing its impact on the magnetometer signal \cite{yim_note_2018}.
 After transmission through the vapor cell, the optical beam passes through a half-wave plate (HWP) and a polarizing beam splitter (PBS), which separate the orthogonal polarization components.
 The differential optical signal is detected using a balanced photodetector (BPD).
 Balanced detection suppresses common-mode intensity noise and DC offsets, thereby improving the signal-to-noise ratio of the measured Faraday rotation signal.
 The complete optical head is compactly mounted within a sensor head measuring 28.4~mm $\times$ 32.1~mm $\times$ 121~mm (approximately 110~mL).